Our Review Process

 Consuming a healthy diet is the cornerstone of a healthy lifestyle, irrespective of if you have diabetes.
 However, people living with diabetes need to understand how certain foods affect the level of blood sugar in our bodies.
 Not only do they need to know the right diabetes control food to eat, but also the right quantity and the right combination.
 Here is a rundown of some of the best food for diabetes control and how diabetes can be controlled the best way using the right foods.

 Being physically active is another essential facet of controlling Type 2 diabetes.
 When we exercise, the muscles produce energy by using up the sugar present in the blood.
 Exercising regularly also helps the body to use insulin efficiently.
 As a result, the blood sugar level is lowered.
 The more you exert, the longer the effect will last.
 However, light physical activities such as walking, gardening, and housework can also help you control diabetes.
+Read more to know about diet for diabetes.

 Discuss an exercise plan with your doctor.
 Ask them about the type of exercises that are right for you.
 Aim for a minimum of 30 minutes of aerobic activity daily.
-An intense workout can lower your blood sugar even up to a day later.
+An intense workout can reduce sugar even up to a day later.
 So make sure to check your levels before and after exercise.
 If you take insulin and your blood sugar is below 90 mg/dL, make sure to eat a snack before you begin exercising to avoid lowering your blood sugar level excessively.

 When we feel stressed, our body produces certain hormones that can cause blood sugar levels to rise.
 You may also find it harder to stick to your diabetes management plan if you are under a lot of stress.
 If you have been feeling stressed lately, try some relaxation techniques.
 Avoid the common stress triggers as much as possible.
 Learn strategies to cope with stress.
 Working with a clinical social worker or psychologist may also help.
+Read about how to control sugar level immediately.

 Smoking can be extremely dangerous for people with diabetes as both are known to narrow the blood vessels.
 This narrowing of the blood vessels puts extra pressure on the heart and causes it to work harder.
 Quitting smoking will help lower your risk of stroke, heart attack, kidney diseases, nerve diseases, and diabetic eye diseases.
 It will help improve your blood pressure and cholesterol levels as well.
 Your blood circulation will be better, and it will be easier for you to exercise as well.
+Know more about

 If you are in the habit of smoking, stop now!
 Take help from your doctor or counselor and give up this dangerous habit as soon as possible.
+Also read about sugar in urine

 Dehydrates and diabetes go hand in hand.
 Dry mouth and excessive thirst, in fact, are both signs of dehydration and indicators of diabetes.
 When we have diabetes, our body cannot produce and use insulin efficiently.
 Insulin helps the cells in our body to absorb sugar from the bloodstream and use it to produce energy.
 When the body is unable to use insulin properly, the excess sugar starts accumulating in the bloodstream.
 When the blood sugar remains high for a long period, the kidneys have to work extra hard to remove this excess glucose via urination.
 This can lead to dehydration, especially if you do not replenish the lost fluids.